 My visa petition took ten months, cost 10,000AUD, and involved interviews, medical exams, and endless paperwork.

-Once I got the green light by the immigration department, I had two weeks to notice to move, so I just packed two suitcases and got on a flight – that was the easy part.
+Once I got the green light from the immigration department, I had two weeks to notice to move, so I just packed two suitcases and got on a flight – that was the easy part.

 I moved to Kailua on the island of O’ahu and lived by the beach where I could listen to the waves as I fell asleep each night – it was a dream.
 I then began the process to petition to stay legally, which took another eight months.